-Maxon’s Cinema 4D has a vibrant and well-supported plug-in ecosystem, providing all manner of extensions for the app – from filling holes in its toolset to streamlining the workflow.
-And because of the way that Cinema 4D is structured, not only are these plug-ins nicely integrated into the app (often seamlessly at times), they all play well together.
+Maxon’s Cinema 4D has a vibrant and well-supported plugin ecosystem, providing all manner of extensions for the app – from filling holes in its toolset to streamlining the workflow.
+One of the best 3D modelling software packages, the way Cinema 4D is structured means, not only are these plugins nicely integrated into the app (often seamlessly at times), they all play well together.

 So you can find Cinema 4D tutorials that mix third-party Modifiers and Effectors with native tools, use Turbulence FD to convect X-particles and then visualise them with the Hair shader, shatter meshes with Nitroblast and then animate them with Signal... the combinations are endlessly creative.

-Lazaros aka ‘NitroMan’ has created many useful plug-ins, but he says Nitroblast is probably his best.
-This great little tool automatically shatters objects and lets you blow them to pieces using C4D’s dynamics.
+Lazaros, aka ‘NitroMan’, has created many useful plugins, but Nitroblast is probably his best.
+This great little tool automatically shatters objects and enables you to blow them to pieces using C4D’s dynamics.

 By scaling these objects up from nothing as they unroll he was able to transition them on smoothly, but in a much more interesting way than a simple scale.

 07. Motion Stretch Deformer